NiklasRosenstein/slap/readme.md

         with: { version: '1.3.0' }
 ```

 If no `version` is specified, or the version is set to `*`, the newest version will be installed.
+A constraint like
+`>=1.7.0` can also be specified for the version.